 [Due for Answer on 3 March.
 Answered on 12 March.]

 HOLDING ANSWER: The Department of Health and Social Care has indicated that it will not be possible to answer this question within the usual time period.
 An answer is being prepared and will be provided as soon as it is available.

-The Parliamentary Under-Secretary of State for Health and Social Care (Ms Nadine Dorries): NHS England has not considered Ovestin cream as an alternative to mesh removal surgery, nor the evidence behind its use to diminish symptoms arising from mesh implantation.
+The Minister of State for Mental Health, Suicide Prevention and Patient Safety (Ms Nadine Dorries): NHS England has not considered Ovestin cream as an alternative to mesh removal surgery, nor the evidence behind its use to diminish symptoms arising from mesh implantation.
 However, National Institute for Health and Care Excellence guidelines NG123 recommend that non-surgical treatment options for mesh removal can include the use of vaginal oestrogen cream, including Ovestin cream, for patients who have a single area of vaginal mesh exposure that is smaller than 1 cm2.

 Side-effects relating to Ovestin cream can be found in the accompanying leaflet to the medicine which is available at the following link: